 orthogonalis often used instead.
 This document will refer to them correctly as being orthonormal.

-So, a set of functions or vectors is orthonormal if
+So, a set of functions or vectors

 - For complex vectors and functions, the normal dot product becomes the inner product.